 All things considered, this is the best fall lawn fertilizer without a doubt.

 LawnStar is a fantastic brand with a history in producing lawn care products that are guaranteed to improve the quality of your lawn, and this fertilizer formula takes the cake.
-Available in a manageable 32-ounce bottle, you’ll be able to fertilize a lawn up to 4,000 square feet with ease and confidence.
+Available in a 128-ounce bottle, you’ll be able to fertilize a lawn up to 16,000 square feet with ease and confidence.

-This formula is perfectly balanced with a 16-4-8 blend of macronutrients to treat any age of lawn, from new to established.
-Additionally, it contains a highly-bioavailable seaweed extract that will maximize the effects of the macronutrients, resulting in a rapidly green, long-lasting lawn.
+This formula is perfectly balanced with a 30-0-0 blend of macronutrients to treat any age of lawn, from new to established.
+It contains a premium blend of fast & slow release nitrogen sources, resulting in a rapidly green, long-lasting lawn.
 It will also strengthen your lawn’s root system and improve the stress resistance of your grass, no matter the type.

 If you aren’t satisfied with this fertilizer, which is arguably the best lawn fertilizer for spring and summer, the manufacturer provides a 30-day guarantee.
 If you’re not happy with how your lawn looks within thirty days of purchasing and using this product, the customer service team at LawnStar will process a no-questions-asked return and refund.
 Their willingness to achieve optimum customer satisfaction and their great return policy might make LawnStar the best lawn fertilizer company in the opinion of many customers.